JunaidGool/waiter_webapp/README.md

 3. To view existing employee login id's click "View Employees".
 To access the administration page, input "90"

 #### Administrator Section
+1. The adminstrator section will give you 4 options "New Account", "View Employees", "View Work Schedule" and "Log Off"<br/>
+   **Log Off** will redirect back to the homepage.<br/>
+   **New Account** will redirect to a create new employee page, please note that all new employees ID will start with "10" **View Employees** will display a table with all the existing waiters available and their details.
+   **View Work Schedule** will display all the waiters availabilty and notify the administrator if certain days are overbooked, sufficient or insufficient.